MustaphaRam/Resume_cv/README.md

 [Vue.js](https://vuejs.org/) - JavaScript framework for the frontend.

-[BootStrap 5.3](https://getbootstrap.com/) - css & js framework for the frontend.
+[BootStrap 5.3](https://getbootstrap.com/) - for Styling a CSS framework

+MySQL- Database

 In this project, I will use the PHP programming language and the Laravel framework, as well as JavaScript and html and CSS.
 I chose to use PHP and its Laravel software framework, because it is very easy and smooth to deal with, and also because I have already completed projects with it before.